 2. Florican Cottages

-Stay in a traditional Asssamese thatched cottages that gives you a cool and pleasant stay and feel of being a native assamese.
+Stay in traditional Assamese thatched cottages that give you a cool and pleasant stay and the feel of being a native Assamese.

 3. Musa Jungle Retreat